DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.impact.bedrock-invoke-model.md

 ## Description

 Simulates an attacker enumerating Bedrock models and then invoking Anthropic Claude 2 to run inference using the provided prompt.
-Attackers frequently use this enumeration technique after having compromised an access key, to use it to launch phishing campaigns or further resell stolen credentials.
+LLMjacking is an attack vector where attackers use stolen cloud credentials to run large language models, leading to unauthorized inference.
+This technique demonstrates how attackers can use Bedrock to run inference on Anthropic Claude 2 to generate responses to prompts.

 <span style="font-variant: small-caps;">Warm-up</span>: None.